 We would like to thank the feedback and innovative contributions provided by the young researchers from Lebanon, Jordan and Bangladesh that contributed with their views and recommendations.
-Many thanks to staff members from World Vision in Bangladesh and Lebanon, Shabira Nupur, Tanzina Akter, Sabrina Shumi, Chandan Z. Gomes and Mario Stephano, for their insights and support.
+Many thanks to World Vision's staff members for their insights and support: Shabira Nupur, Tanzina Akter, Sabrina Shumi, Chandan Z. Gomes, Molina Karmaker, Mario Stephano, Olivia Pennikian, Pamela Zuniga, Catherine Boomer, Marie Durling, Gregory Dery and Irvine Aboagye.